 Get enough sleep: Good sleep improves your ability to manage your pain and is an important part of healing.
-You may require pain relieving medication, the use of ice packs and proper positioning (a pillow between or under your knees) to aid this.
+You may require pain relieving medication, the use of ice packs and proper positioning (a pillow length ways under your leg) to aid this.